j0meinaster/bracket-peek/README.md

 - Pushes the content of the first visible lines away, which forces a horizontal scrollbar.
 This is intended and won't / can't be fixed.

 #### In Line
-Show the content of the opening line behind the closing bracket / tag.
+Show the content of the opening line after the closing bracket / tag.

 <img src="https://raw.githubusercontent.com/j0meinaster/bracket-peek/master/assets/inline.png" width="400" >